Roche's star cancer drug stumbles in study, raising doubts about future

 "We will apply insights to the continued development of Tecentriq," Roche said.

-The failure of Tecentriq is the latest instance where cancer immunotherapies have not lived up to their promise of revolutionising treatment.
+The failure of Tecentriq is the latest instance where cancer immunotherapies have not lived up to their promise of revolutionizing treatment.

-Tecentriq belongs to a class of drugs called PD-1 inhibitors, which help the immune system to fight cancer by blocking a mechanism that tumours use to evade attack.
+Tecentriq belongs to a class of drugs called PD-1 inhibitors, which help the immune system to fight cancer by blocking a mechanism that tumors use to evade attack.